Slack Emoji Size Limit & Requirements

 Slack rejects any custom emoji over 128KB.
 This is the hard cap most uploads fail on.
 A short, low-color GIF compresses under it reliably.

 Slack custom emoji must be square.
-Slack accepts up to 128×128 px and scales the display down.
+Slack's help docs specify a square image without an official pixel maximum; 128×128 px is the widely used standard, and Slack scales it down for display.
 Non-square images are rejected, so crop to a square first.

 How it works